Daniel-Rojo/Algol/questions/questions.md

 Hi,

-Thank you for your message and provideing the screeshot with the error.
+Thank you for your message and providing the screeshot with the error.

+In order to have this issue sorted out could we ask you to please reload your instant search page?
+This action should fix the problem.
+We would also recommend to clear the cache from your browser.

+Please let us know if you need some help performing the recommended actions or have any other questions, we'll be pleased to assist.

+Kind regards
+D Rojo